jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/timing_bar/index.rst

           instance, :meth:`~pyjapc.PyJapc.stopSubscriptions` and :meth:`~pyjapc.PyJapc.clearSubscriptions` APIs take
           optional parameter name and selector as arguments, affecting every subscription that matches it.
 Consequently, if you happen to provide arguments that match the XTIM and CTIM subscriptions of the :class:`~accwidgets.timing_bar.TimingBarModel`, the timing bar widget will malfunction.
+When no argument is given, all subscriptions are affected.
 On the other hand, :class:`~accwidgets.timing_bar.TimingBarModel` does its best to not affect any subscriptions other that the ones it has created (hence the use of private APIs).

 Timing updates